nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 Level-Shifting is defined as the amount of shift applied to the diagonal elements of the unoccupied block of the Fock matrix.
-The shift is specified by the keyword lshift.
+The shift is specified by the keyword `lshift`.
 For example the directive,
 ```
  CONVERGENCE lshift 0.5
 ```